dataformsjs/dataformsjs/docs/i18n-readme/README.en.md

 _All sizes are based on minified scripts and gzip compression from the web server._

-* **DataFormsJS Framework – 10.1 kb** (120 kb uncompressed and full version)
+* **DataFormsJS Framework – 10.1 kB** (120 kB full version uncompressed)
-* Additional files (controllers, plugins, etc) are typically only 1-3 kb each.
+* Additional files (controllers, plugins, etc) are typically only 1-3 kB each.
-* In general when using the Framework expect about 15 kb for the initial page load, and then several kb for additional pages that load extra plugins, pages, controllers, etc.
+* In general when using the Framework expect about 15 kB for the initial page load, and then several kB for additional pages that load extra plugins, pages, controllers, etc.

-* **React JSX Loader** – 5.1 kb
+* **React JSX Loader – 5.1 kB** (76 kB full version uncompressed)
-* **React (All Components in JavaScript)** – 7 kb
+* **React (All Components in JavaScript) – 7 kB**
 * Individual React Components are between 3 and 12 KB when uncompressed and including comments.
-* Web Components are typically around 1 to 3 KB each, typically you will use a number of components so in the example apps this adds up to about 15 kb for each app.
+* Web Components are typically around 1 to 3 KB each, typically you will use a number of components so in the example apps this adds up to about 15 kB for each app.

 While the DataFormsJS Framework is small it will generally be used with a larger Templating or View Engine:

-* React: ~ 40 kb
+* React: ~ 40 kB
-* Handlebars: ~ 22 kb
+* Handlebars: ~ 22 kB
-* Vue: ~ 33 kb
+* Vue: ~ 33 kB
-* Underscore: ~ 6 kb
+* Underscore: ~ 6 kB
-* Nunjucks - ~ 25 kb
+* Nunjucks - ~ 25 kB

 Additionally in a complex or large site third-party code is expected to account for the largest amount of JavaScript.
-For example CodeMirror Text Editor used on the Playground site is around 250 kb, however DataFormsJS has the ability to download third-party code only when it will be needed based on the URL.
+For example CodeMirror Text Editor used on the Playground site is around 250 kB, however DataFormsJS has the ability to download third-party code only when it will be needed based on the URL.

 **How do I use the JSX Loader for React?**